 French Cleat Workbench

 The same idea of using French cleats to make a tool storage wall can be used on a workbench.
-Mounting French cleats to the sides of your workbench allow you to use the same sort of tool storage holders mentioned for hanging tools on the how-to-make French cleat tool, tool, or tool storage wall.
+Mounting French cleats to the sides of your workbench allows you to use the same sort of tool storage holders mentioned for hanging tools on the how-to-make French cleat tool, tool, or tool storage wall.

 Those tool storage holders could be moved back and forth between the tool storage wall and the edge of the bench, as needed for working on specific wood projects.